 “Ninety percent of New Jerseyans now buy their marijuana from the black market.
 Even though with medical marijuana cards, they still buy weed off the streets,” he said.

-He called the white dominance of the legalized industry “the Columbisazation of cannabis,” whereby individuals who did not suffer from prohibition benefit from legalization.
+He called the white dominance of the legalized industry “the Columbisazation of cannabis,” whereby individuals who did not suffer from prohibition benefited from legalization.

 “We didn’t bribe our politicians to write the laws for us.
-We don’t have the money.
 We went to prison and stuff like that,” he said.
 “Legalization should have been for everybody.”

-NJWeedman invited Houenou to his café and underground dispensary “The Joint” across from City Hall.
+NJWeedman invited Houenou to his café and underground dispensary, “The Joint,” across from City Hall.
 She said she was up for the tour.
 As a Trenton businessman, NJWeedman has been close with Gusicora for yeats.

 Houenou said her vision for the state market reflects the diversity of New Jersey and has a range of local cannabis businesses all over the state.

-Eva’s Garden owner Erica Pressley sold cannabis flower and gummies and vape cartridges.
-She named her business after her young daughters Victoria and Azaria.
+Eva’s Garden owner Erica Pressley sold cannabis flower, gummies, and vape cartridges.
+She named her business after her young daughters, Victoria and Azaria.

 “I don’t mind having my daughters around the medicine,” she said.

 Pressley, a native of Trenton, wants a license and to stop being an NJ cannabis gifting entrepreneur.

 She was not afraid of being arrested, citing the gifting loophole.

 President of M4MM NJ Jasi Mikae organized the event with local advocate and industry leader Leo Bridgewater, who serves as Director of Veteran’s Outreach for the M4MM.
 She serves as Watson Coleman’s Office Manager.
 The event was postponed twice due to rain,